GoogleForCreators/web-stories-wp/docs/external-template-creation.md

     import { default as template } from './template';

     export default {
+      // day this template was added to the codebase
+      creationDate: new Date(2021, 0, 1),
       title: _x('Your Template Title', 'template name', 'web-stories'),
       tags: [
         _x('Tags', 'template keyword', 'web-stories'),